cooperwfloyd/next-boilerplate/readme.md

 This project optionally uses TypeScript.
 To turn TypeScript on for any JS file, use the extension `.ts` — or `.tsx` for JSX files.
 To remove TypeScript from use in a file, change the extension to `.js` or `.jsx` and remove the file's TypeScript code.

+## Styles

+### Page-specific Styles

+Place a `.scss` file in the same directory as your page and then import it into your page with `import "./filename.scss";`.

+### Component Styles

+To keep styles as close to components as possible, place a `.scss` file in your component's folder and import it into `/src/styles/scss/03-components/_index.scss` like `@import "../../../components/Footer/index";`.

+### Typography

+Use Sass to `@include fluidType(16, 24)` for type sizes.
+This mixin sets your minimum desired font size for an element (16), and maximum desired font size for an element (24) in pixel values.
+This mixin includes breakpoints as well that cause scaling to stop below `$globalMinContentWidth` and above `$globalMaxContentWidth` by default, but these can be overridden by adding min and max pixel values to the function like `@include fluidType(16, 24, $ml, $lf)`.

 ## Structure

 ### Pages

 The `pages` directory contains all of the project's page files as well as global `_app` and `_document` files.
 Only the page itself and any page-specific CSS files should be included here and not any additional files such as components or assets.

-#### Import Page-specific CSS

-Place a `.scss` file in the same directory as your page and then import it into your page with `import "./filename.scss";`.

 #### Routing